Horbenkodev/hugo-blog/content/posts/how-to-build-a-travel-app-that-wins-customer-loyalty/index.md

 ### Think outside the box

-Getting to a destination is the stressful part of any trip, and travelers are looking for something to make their journey more pleasant. <a href="https://apps.apple.com/us/app/loungebuddy-lounge-access/id674176920" target="_blank">LoungeBuddy</a> is an app for checking into over 300 airport lounges – a little extra that might not have immediately sprung to mind but would be appreciated by consumers on any budget.
+Getting to a destination is the stressful part of any trip, and travelers are looking for something to make their journey more pleasant.
+LoungeBuddy is an app for checking into over 300 airport lounges – a little extra that might not have immediately sprung to mind but would be appreciated by consumers on any budget.

 Instead of trying to beat well-established giants, companies can bring something new to the table by developing an app travelers might not have even known they needed, such as a <a href="http://products.wolframalpha.com/referenceapps/sunexposure.html" rel="nofollow" target="_blank">sun exposure app</a> that calculates how long users can stay in the sun until their next sunscreen top-up based on skin-type, UV index, and sun factor protection.